Is this your typical day…

-Central to the my trademarked EF ACTION PLAN™ is neuroscience that tells us that executive functioning is a complex cognitive process that impacts all of your thinking and that in order to get kids to internalize and learn a new way to respond, that we have to show them the end goal and work backwards.
-By starting backwards, we get the brain in an active state and therefore is more able to be more alert, be more engaged in learning and process more efficiently.
+Central to my trademarked EF ACTION PLAN™ is neuroscience, which tells us that executive functioning is a complex cognitive process that impacts all of your thinking and that to get kids to internalize and learn a new way to respond, we have to show them the end goal and work backward.
+By starting backward, we get the brain in an active state and therefore is more able to be more alert, be more engaged in learning, and process more efficiently.

 We work with kids and families in our one-to-one premier BrainBehaviorReset™ program at our center that combines neurofeedback to regulate the brain and parent coaching to give you an EF ACTION PLAN™ that breaks families from the nagging cycle and gets kids confidently independent.
 If you are ready to see your kid be successful, you can apply to work with us.

 ☐ Familiarize yourself with essential executive functioning skills training